MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 In the current version, and depending on your input parameters, Pecube can output several files that you can then load into PecubeGUI to plot some results.
 These files are:

 *	*TimeTemperature.csv*: this file stores the thermal path of each sample location you provided, either by writing directly in a file in the ‘Data’ folder of your project, or by specifying the locations in PecubeGUI when want to predict specific AHe ages (see ‘Output parameters’ tab).
 For this file to be created, you also need to check ‘save PTT paths’ in the ‘Output parameters’ tab.
 *	*Graini_j*: This file stores the input parameters used for the production-diffusion model, and the resulting ages computed according to the thermal history provided.
-You will find in this file: the thermal history of the sample, its age evolution, and the degassing fractions of \ :sup:`4`\He and \ :sup:`3`\He (if defined by the user, see :doc:`Output tab`).
+You will find in this file: the thermal history of the sample, its age evolution, and the degassing fractions of \ :sup:`4`\He and \ :sup:`3`\He (if defined by the user, see :ref:`Output tab`).
 * *PecubeXXX.vtk*: This file is located in the "VTK" directory of your project.
 If loaded for 2D data plot, a window will show up and ask you which data to plot from the file.
 You can extract, for instance, the 2D spatial distribution of the temperature at a specified depth, or extract the depth of an isotherm.
 * *AgeXXX.vtk*:  This file is located in the "VTK" directory of your project.
-If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the "for all nodes" option, see :doc:`Output tab`).
+If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the "for all nodes" option, see :ref:`Output tab`).

 To be able to plot 2D data in PecubeGUI, first switch to the chart's window by clicking on ‘show ouput’ (see Figure 1, n°5).
 You should see the window shown in Figure 12.
 On the left-hand side, you will find two tabs: *Data* and *Properties*.
 The first tab enables to load new data.